SIakovlev/CarND_Term1_P4/writeup_template.md

 ![alt text][image5]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+The line fitting is based on 4 key steps: